Director of Admissions and Enrollment

 Exceptional candidates will possess at least one of the following:

-• Private school or independent school background with a proven history of family retention and community cultivation—not simply enrollment metrics
+• Private school or independent school background with demonstrated success in family retention and community building—beyond enrollment metrics alone

-• Prior startup or early-stage experience where you built from the ground up and maintained composure during rapid change
+• Prior startup or early-stage organizational experience where you created infrastructure from scratch and remained composed through rapid change

 Meet a successful candidate